You are not in a rehearsal. You are in the show called “life”.

 - On my deathbed, what will be the thing I will most regret not doing?

 You need to answer these questions to yourself.
 If you find them hard, let them go and then come back to them.
-The answers will come (here is a free download with some answers).
+The answers will come (this book may help you get some answers).

 When you make decisions, choose the “show” option over the “rehearsal” option.
 Ask yourself “will this get me to the destination?”